Iryna-Vyshniak/GoFilm/README.md

 Application for searching and storage movies.

+Welcome to my first React Project!
+I'm working on this project to gain more knowledge and practice my React skills.

 Display popular movies with using themoviedb.org API.
 React, React-Router, React Player, React Modal, React Circular Progressbar, React Paginate, Swiper etc.